Macroscopic diffusive fluctuations for generalized hard rods dynamics: Introduction

 The result we prove in the present article is that the initial fluctuations of the density of particles of velocity $v$, after recentering on its Euler evolution, evolve randomly shifted by a Brownian motion of variance $\mathcal D(v)$.
 This diffusion coefficient $\mathcal D(v)$ has an explicit expression depending on $v$ and on the particular stationary measure (cf. \eqref{eq:83}).
 In the case of rods of constant length $\mathcal D(v)$ is the same as computed by Spohn in \cite{spohn1982hydrodynamical}, as well as it appears in the first order diffusive correction to the Euler Hydrodynamic limit \cite{bds-1990-NS} \cite{MR1480034}.

-This result corresponds to the following \so{stochastic partial differential equation} for the evolution of the macroscopic fluctuation $\Xi_t(y,v,r)$ of the density of particles of velocity $v$ and length $r$ at position $y$:
+This result corresponds to the following stochastic partial differential equation for the evolution of the macroscopic fluctuation $\Xi_t(y,v,r)$ of the density of particles of velocity $v$ and length $r$ at position $y$:

-where $(\dot W_t(v): t,v \in\R)$ is a centered gaussian field with covariance
+where $(\dot W_t(v): t,v \in\R)$ is a centered Gaussian field with covariance

-with $\Gamma(v,w)$ \so{given in} \eqref{eq:13}.
+with $\Gamma(v,w)$ given in \eqref{eq:13}.
 Since $\Xi_t$ is a distribution in $(y,v,r)$, \eqref{eq:17} should be understood in the weak sense.

-Notice that in \eqref{eq:17} the noise term is only white in time and completely correlated in space (i.e. $W_t(v)$ does not depends on $y$).
+Notice that in \eqref{eq:17} the noise term is a white noise in time, in particular $W_t(v)$ does not depends on $y$.
 This is in contrast with the typical diffusive evolution of fluctuations in chaotic systems, where it is expected an additive space-time white noise driving the fluctuations and the equation would be of the type \cite{s}

 with $\bbE\bigl(\dot W_{y,t}(v) \dot W_{y',s}(w)\bigr) = \delta(t-s)\delta(y-y')\delta(v-w)$.
-Notice that \so{the equilibrium solutions of \eqref{eq:17} and \eqref{eq:19} have the same space-time covariance}, i.e. the space-time covariance does not give informations about the martingale term of the evolution equation. \so{About the uncorrelation in $r$, this persists in the macroscopic fluctuations as consequence of the decorrelation at the microscopic scale.}
+Notice that the equilibrium solutions of \eqref{eq:17} and \eqref{eq:19} have the same space-time covariance $\mathbb E(\Xi_t(y,v,r) \Xi_s(y',v,r))$, i.e. the space-time covariance does not give informations about the martingale term of the evolution equation.
+About the uncorrelation in $r$, this persists in the macroscopic fluctuations as consequence of the decorrelation at the microscopic scale.

-In fact we believe, as Herbert Spohn suggested us, that \eqref{eq:17} is a typical (universal) macroscopic behaviour for the diffusive fluctuations of completely integrable many-body systems \cite{spohn23}.